edaywalid/ObjectOrientedResearch/README.md

           cd ObjectOrientedSoftwareMetrics/CONSOLE_METRIC_ANALYSER
           make run

+To install and run the Calculator app :
+- java >=22
 ## Usage

 The console application can be used to analyze metrics for your object-oriented projects.
 To get started, follow these steps: